Bt Timah/Farrer Rd/Holland, Newton, Stevens, Tanglin and Robertson Quay/River Valley

 We like that the dog had a large area to roam around the the patio and grass garden.
 Good location close to us, we will use her again.

 Gift of instruction - especially in the areas of animals and performing arts.
 I have been coaching since a teenager to music students, english students, adult choirs, youth choirs and pet assistants.
 High level of patience and creativity.
 Highly sought after (as a music coach and pet sitter) and have been interviewed by both local and overseas media a number of times but managed to keep a low profile as I am not comfy being in the limelight and I don't want to tire myself.
+Been offered positions such as music pastor, choir director, university music advisor, dog training instructor, etc, but I declined all.

 Gift of leadership - often chosen by others (but if given a choice, I prefer to be laid back and work behind scenes) to lead in performing arts area because I am firm and assertive, I build relationships and communicate/articulate well - probably contributed to easy bonding with cats and successful walking of stubborn and selective dogs.
 I am a pack leader!